LearnOnDemandSystems/docs/tms/tms-administrators/classes/instructors/schedule-class-with-multiple-instructors.md

 1. All instructors matching your criteria will be displayed.
 Click the ones you want to add to the class and click **OK**.
 1. The first instructor added will be set as the Primary instructor for the whole class.
 To change this, click the **Primary** radial button for the instructor you want set as the primary.
 This will be the instructor displayed in the Find Classes results in the Instructor column.

-Instructors can only see the class on their Instructor Calendar if they are added to class sessions.
-By default, only the initial primary instructor is added to all class sessions and the additional instructors are not added to any class sessions.
+When an instructor is added to a class they are also added to all class sessions; instructors can only see the class on their Instructor Calendar if they are added to class sessions.

->[!Alert] Changing the primary instructor designation in the Instructors section does not add or remove any instructor to class sessions.

-1. To add all instructors to all sessions, click **Add all instructors to all sessions**.

-You can also add/remove instructors to individual sessions.
+You can add/remove instructors to individual sessions.
 To do this:
 1. Expand the **Session Times** section and click **Edit** next to the session you want to change.
 1. Click the **Instructor** dropdown and check or uncheck the box beside the instructor(s) name(s).
 Select which instructor is **Primary** for that session.
 This does not have to be the same instructor that is primary for the whole class.
 1. Click **OK**.

+If you edit class sessions to remove an instructor from one or more sessions, you will see a link in the Instructors section **Add all instructors to all sessions**, clicking this link will add all the instructors listed to all the sessions.

 When you are finished creating/editing the class, click **Save**.
 If you have removed the automatic filter for schedule conflicts and one of the instructors has a conflict, you will be notified upon attempting to save.
 Click **Yes** to continue saving the class with the instructor conflict or click **No** to go back and change the conflict.